-If there a material change in the affairs of the Issuer or the terms of the offering, the offering memorandum or document should be amended.
-A copy of the amended offering memorandum or document should be provided to all investors.
-This is a requirement for offerings under the Offering memorandum exemption in section 2.9 of NI 45-106 and a sounds practice for other offerings where an offering document is being used.
+If there a material change in the affairs of the Issuer or the terms of the offering, the offering memorandum or document must be amended.
+A copy of the amended offering memorandum or document should be provided to all investors and filed with the Commission (see section 80.1 of the Act and section 2.9 - Offering memorandum of NI 45-106).